Regular and Substantive Interaction (RSI)

 Spring 2024: Mt.
 SAC received a visit from The Accrediting Commission for Community and Junior Colleges (ACCJC) in 2024.
 The “Commission determined that the College must demonstrate compliance with...Standard II.A.7 and Policy on Distance Education and Correspondence Education (College Requirement 1) ...that the college ensure that regular and substantive interaction takes place in distance education courses.”

-In response to this recommendation, the Academic Senate approved a recommendation, and a side letter was signed by the District and the Faculty Association in April 2024 to strongly encourage all Faculty teaching asynchronous, online courses to complete an RSI Review Fall 2024/Winter 2025.
+In response to this recommendation, the Academic Senate approved a recommendation, and a side letter was signed by the District and the Faculty Association in April 2024 to strongly encourage all faculty teaching asynchronous, online courses to complete an RSI Review Fall 2024/Winter 2025.
 For more on the 2024 Accreditation visit, see the Mt.
 SAC Accreditation web page.

 AY 2024/2025Fall 2024: The RSI Mentoring Program began with a session at Fall Flex Day announcing the changes and requesting faculty to sign up for the review process.

-Reference: DLC's RSI Review for SPOT Re-cert Recommendation, Oct 17, 2024. (links to references are at the bottom)
+- DLC's RSI Review for SPOT Re-cert Recommendation, Oct 17, 2024

 References: